FredAtLandMetrics/django-fissile/README.md

         )
     )
 ```
-I'd suggest moving toward a pattern like this:
+I advocate moving toward a pattern like this:
 ```python
 def lkp_thing(p1):
     return to_serializable((